Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL Week 3

-Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for NFL picks on Friday, September 19
+Sleeper Fantasy promo code CBSSPORTS: 100% deposit match up to $100 for CFB and NFL picks, Saturday, Sept.
+20

 Sleeper Fantasy offers a 100% deposit match for new users up to $100 with the Sleeper Fantasy promo code CBSSPORTS

-Week 4 of the college football season continues on Friday, while Week 3 of the NFL schedule will feature 14 games on Sunday.
+The college football season continues with 16 Week 4 top-25 matchups, while Sunday will feature a slate of 14 Week 3 NFL games.
 The latest Sleeper Fantasy promo code CBSSPORTS offers new users a 100% deposit match up to $100, perfect for betting NFL action.
-One of the top NFL matchups on Sunday is a rematch of last January's NFC divisional round game between Matthew Stafford and the Los Angeles Rams versus Jalen Hurts and the Philadelphia Eagles.
-The sports schedule on Friday includes a full slate of 15 MLB games, and one WNBA playoff game to consider as well.
+One of the top college football matchups on Saturday features a top-25 game in the SEC when No. 22 Auburn battles 11th-ranked Oklahoma.
+The sports schedule on Saturday also includes 16 MLB games, as well as seven English Premier League and several other European soccer matches to consider as well.
 Click here to get the latest Sleeper Fantasy promo code for new users:

 Here are three easy steps for how to use Sleeper bonus code CBSSPORTS.
 Follow these steps to claim your Sleeper sign-up bonus.